 BIRMINGHAM - Manchester City manager Roberto Mancini has warned new signing Jack Rodwell he must improve to play at the highest level and remains eager to sign new players before the start of the Premier League season.

-City announced on Sunday that they had agreed a fee with Everton, believed to be around £18 million, to lure the 21-year-old to the Etihad Stadium.
+City announced on Sunday that the club had agreed a fee with Everton, believed to be around 18 million pounds, to lure the 21-year-old to the Etihad Stadium.

-But speaking after City's 3-2 win over Chelsea in the Community Shield at Villa Park, Mancini spoke of the incoming midfielder as a player for the future who must get used to competing for trophies.
+Speaking after City's 3-2 win over Chelsea in the Community Shield at Villa Park, Mancini talked of the incoming midfielder as a player for the future who must get used to competing for trophies.

 "Jack Rodwell is a young player who needs to improve to play at this level," said Mancini.
 "He's a good player for our future, I hope.
 I liked Jack last season and for this reason we bought him.